uds-datalab/PDBF/README.md

 * [Download the latest version](https://github.com/uds-datalab/PDBF/archive/gh-pages.zip)
 * Extract zip and change workingdir to extracted folder
 * Adjust config.cfg
-* Try to compile minimal.tex file with this command: **java -jar pdbf.jar minimal.tex**
+* Try to compile minimal.tex (with working internet connection) file with this command: **java -jar pdbf.jar minimal.tex**
 * Open minimal.html, this is the final output of the compilation process, if you rename it to ".pdf" it is also a valid pdf-document

 #####Attach a VirtualBox image